w3c/wot-testing/events/2022.09.Online/README.md

 and satisfies the requirements.
 A secondary goal is to identify feature coverage and at risk features for the Implementation Report.

+Tuesday and Wednesday will focus on validation of TDs for Profile compliance.
+The other 2 days will be focused on testing implementations.

 Note: this is a WoT IG event.
 We can have contributors who are not WoT members but they have to be invited as IG guests.
 However, this is only the case if they are contributing to the Implementation report, e.g. with an Implementation Description, targeting the CR candidate deliverables, etc.  Experimental